sentryco/SplitViewKit/README.md

 - Consider adding an option for 70% landscape mode could be to not use .all, and use .double instead
 - Consider adding basic implementation on how to retain column-widths with user-default for macOS
 - Consider adding sidebar / main / detail column widths to debug container
+- Consider looking into how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?)
+- Consider checking that lightmode works well (make different b/w gifs etc)
+- Consider adding info around how to remove the ability to create multiple windows of the same app on iPad.
+Write a note about it in the readme